Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

-The analysis of the community structure in short intervals of time revealed the existence of transitions on both the anesthetic induction and recovering processes.
-Those results are very interesting according to the perspective of the \textit{Modern Network Science} \citep{strogatz2001exploring,newman2003structure} and \textit{Systems Neuroscience} \citep{van200523} once highlight a phase transition on structural properties of large scale functional brain networks, and a change in the physiological state of the organism.
-As the functional clusters indicate the presence of highly integrated and segregated neural processes, alterations on the areas involved, shapes, extension and dynamics of those processes at the onset of the anesthetic induction, potentiality relate some features of the functional clusters with neural correlates of consciousness.
+The analysis of the community structure over short intervals of time revealed the existence of transitions in both the anesthetic induction and recovery processes.
+Those results are very interesting according to the perspective of the \textit{Modern Network Science} \citep{strogatz2001exploring,newman2003structure} and \textit{Systems Neuroscience} \citep{van200523} which once highlighted a phase transition in the structural properties of large-scale functional brain networks and a change in the physiological state of the organism.
+Furthermore, as the functional clusters indicate the presence of highly integrated and segregated neural processes and alterations in the areas involved, shapes, extensions, and dynamics of those processes at the onset of the anesthetic induction, potentiality relates some features of the functional clusters with neural correlates of consciousness.

-From the analysis of (Fig.7 -Anesthetic Induction) it is possible to observe that the transition in the community structure happened in about 30 to 35 seconds, being in accordance with reports of Emery Brown, that under the anesthetic induction, the transition to the state of unconsciousness occurs in a fast way, taking about only a few tenths of seconds \citep{brown2011general}.
-The results of this study also indicate that the recover process is more complex and slower, taking some minutes for the patterns of the awake state to re-establish.
+From the analysis of (\hyperlink{FIGURE7}{$Figure \cdot 7$, - \textit{Anesthetic Induction}}), it is possible to observe that the transition in the community structure happened within about 30 to 35 seconds, which is in agreement with reports by Emery Brown, that under the anesthetic induction, the transition to the state of unconsciousness occurs in a fast way, requiring about only a few tenths of seconds \citep{brown2011general}.
+However, the results of this study also indicate that the recovery process is more complex and slower, taking some minutes for the patterns of the awake state to re-establish.

-No clear alterations were observed at the loss of consciousness point (LOC), which was registered about ten minutes after the administration of the anesthetics, when the animal no longer reacted to external stimuli such as touching the nostrils or opening the hands.
-Probably the end of the awake state took place when alterations on the community structure of the networks occurred, which happened in less than two minutes after the anesthetic injection.
-However, after that time, the monkey was still able to present involuntary reactions to stimuli, being in an intermediary state between deep sedation and general anesthesia, probably in a similar condition as the pharmacological effects of the administration of Ketamine in humans patients are described \citep{bergman1999ketamine}.
+No straightforward alterations were observed at the loss of consciousness point (LOC), which was registered about ten minutes after administering the anesthetics when the animal no longer reacted to external stimuli such as touching the nostrils or opening the hands.
+The awake state probably ended when alterations in the community structure of the networks occurred, which happened less than two minutes after the anesthetic injection.
+However, after that time, the monkey was still able to present involuntary reactions to stimuli, being in an intermediary state between deep sedation and general anesthesia, probably in a similar condition as the pharmacological effects of the administration of Ketamine in humans \citep{bergman1999ketamine}.